Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 What causes hyperacusis?

-There are three related theories regarding the hyperacusis causes.
-These include the central gain model, the chronic pain model, and the migraine hypothesis.
+However in all of these cases, the initiation event does not explain the mechanistic cause of hyperacusis.
+For this, there are three related theories, including the central gain model, the chronic pain model, and the migraine hypothesis.

 Central gain is a neuroscience concept that describes how the central auditory system adjusts its sensitivity to sound.
 The term “gain” refers to the amplification of a signal in this context.
 When there is a change in sound input, the central auditory system can actively increase (gain) or decrease (attenuate) its response to alter the perceived loudness of the signal.